 Here’s a highlight video from our 2017 show:

-Short Version: grab a projector, a few uncarved pumpkins and purchase whatever singing pumpkin animation/song you want at TheSingingPumpkin.com.
+Short Version: grab a projector, a few uncarved pumpkins and purchase whatever singing pumpkin animation/song you want at the pumpkin website below.
 They have good tutorials there too.
 That’s it!
-Oh, and if you do decide to buy, please tell them that member “EH130” sent you!
+Oh, and if you do decide to buy, please remember to tell them that member “EH130” sent you.